icgc-dcc/dcc-cm/docker/dcc-portal-demo/README.md

 ## Download

-A portal demo container can be downloaded from [Docker Hub](https://hub.docker.com/r/icgcdcc/dcc-portal-demo/).
+The container image can be downloaded from [Docker Hub](https://hub.docker.com/r/icgcdcc/dcc-portal-demo/).

 Docker pull command: